It’s never too early to be ready to watch for changes affecting your benefits package for 2020.

 The Trump administration recently unveiled the final HRA rule, which will take effect Jan.
 1, 2020.
 Companies of all sizes will be able to offer “individual coverage HRAs” of up to $1,800 per year, giving an alternative to those who may not be able to afford their employer’s health premiums.

-If you’re considering adding this new HRA, firms need to decide which workers would be offered this plan.
+If you’re considering adding this new HRA, decide which workers would be offered this plan.
 Firms can only offer this new HRA to different “classes” of employees, such as full-time, part-time, salaried or non-salaried, temps, etc., so as not to discriminate against any employees.